Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Montana and perform a wedding ceremony in Montana.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Montana and how perform a wedding ceremony in Montana.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Montana to Officiate or perform marriages in Montana
+How to get Ordained in Montana and become a minister to perform weddings and marriage ceremonies in Montana

-Our Ordinations for Montana are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Montana and are able perform marriages through Open Ministry in Montana!
+Ordinations for Montana are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Montana.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Montana!

 Get started today by clicking on the link below!